baronsengir007/Ai-Assistent-Nylas/week-6/caddy/README.md

-# Production Setup with SSL
+# Deploying the GenAI Launchpad - Production Setup with SSL

 This guide assumes you have followed the steps in [GenAI Launchpad Deployment Guide](../deployment/README.md).